Jimmy Nievez

 His career started in the mid-1980s.
 After several years of disc jockeying in numerous radio stations, Nieves became one of the original disc jockeys of Cosmos 94 FM, Tu Emisora Radioactiva.
 The first radio station targeting Underground Rap followers, known today as the music phenomenon reggaeton.
 Cosmos was also the first radio chain in Puerto Rico, covering the entire island.

 In 1998, Jimmy was offered the opportunity to be part of a new radio station in New York, Caliente 105.9.
 Nieves was co-host of "La Jungla De New York" (The New York Jungle), alongside Danny Cruz.
 An afternoon drive talk show, which soon became the stations' biggest hit.
 At Caliente, he was also in charge of creating the station's identity.

 In New York City, television became an integral part of his resume, as he co-hosted a variety and entertainment show called "Sabado Al Mediodia" (Saturday at Midday), which became the top rated local Spanish television program on Univision's New York affiliate, WXTV-41.

 Nievez was given the opportunity to host Jimmy y Boquita En La Manana on WEMG in Boston, with Dominican comedian Rosemery Almonte.
 Boquita achieving the highest ratings in the station's history.

 Following his success in Boston, came yet another chance at hosting a morning talk show in the Big Apple and his third DJ gig in a brand new project.
 At Rumba 107.1 FM, Nieves hosted "Wassup NY", while still working with "Boquita".

 He returned to Puerto Rico to work again with Danny Cruz, in La Perrera (The Dog House).
 An afternoon drive talk show on Puerto Rico's top-rated radio network, Cadena Salsoul.
 Nieves was then called, for a third time, to host a show in NYC once again.
 Alongside Dominican entertainer Frederick Martinez, "El Pacha", El Jangueo (Hanging) at WCAA, became the biggest hit at New York's only reggaeton station.

-Today He leaves the stages and the lights to become one of the most important executives in the radio of Puerto Rico.
-He is the director of Uno Radio Group.
+He led content strategy for top radio station formats in Puerto Rico and served as content director for Fidelity FM and Salsoul FM Puerto Rico.
+Also became program and content director for Channel 6 TV.
+His radio career included hosting the morning show on Amor 93 FM in New York and VIVA FM/AM in Orlando.
+Most recently, Jimmy served as director and top talent for the Americano Media Network in the United States, further cementing his reputation as a leader in broadcast media.